Zacharie Robichon: IMSA SportsCar Championship

 In 2019, Robichon teamed with fellow Canadian Scott Hargrove at Pfaff Motorsports in the IMSA SportsCar Championship GTD class, driving a Porsche 911 GT3 R to third overall, with wins in the 2019 Northeast Grand Prix and the 2019 Road Race Showcase at Road America.

 Although the plan for 2020 was to challenge for the GTD title, it got derailed due to COVID-19 pandemic.
 Robichon's full-time teammates for the season were Lars Kern and Dennis Olsen.
 In addition, Patrick Pilet joining the squad for the 24 Hours of Daytona.

-Pfaff Motorsoport's Toronto base combined with border restraictions made comnpeteling in a full season impossible.
+Pfaff Motorsoport's Toronto base combined with border restrictions made competing in a full season impossible.
 In the end, Robichon only started two races in GTD, the pre-COVID 2020 24 Hours of Daytona where Pfaff started on pole but finished 13th.
 In its other start in 2020, the team finished 5th in the 2020 IMSA SportsCar Weekend at Road America.

 With Pfaff Motorsport Porsche's plaid livery quickly becoming a fan favorite, the team arrived at the 2020 season opening Rolex 24 at Daytona with custom race suits that made the driver look like lumberjacks wearing plaid shirts and blue jeans.

 In 2021, Robichon welcomed new teammate Laurens Vanthoor at Pfaff Motorsports.
 The pair struggled in the first half of the 10-race season, managing only one win in the first five starts, although the victory came in the prestigious 12 Hours of Sebring.